 - A link to the senior executive team of Ark

 Contacting the governors

-The current Clerk to Governors is Anna Machin (Anna.Machin@arkonline.org).
-Governors can be contacted through Anna, and the parent governor can be contacted through the school office.
+The Clerk to the Governors is Vanessa Watson (firstname.lastname@example.org).
+Governors can be contacted through the Clerk.

 I have lived in Brent all my life.
 I was born in Central Middlesex Hospital and schooled in the borough, representing my home ward Tokyngton as a Councillor since 2006.
 I am a father of three, and my wife is a Brent registered child-minder.
 Over the years, I have owned several businesses in Brent and have previously worked for BT as an engineer and for the then Department for Health and Social Security in project management.